-Individual Help Sessions – Individual professional therapy sessions or consultations in person or by Skype or phone are available and can be covered by your insurance.
+Individual Therapy Sessions – Individual professional therapy sessions or consultations in person or by Skype or phone are available and can be covered by your insurance.
 Find clarity, direction, and healing by a professional with expertise in these types of relationships.

 Blog & Comments – You can log on and comment or ask questions.